dandynamite/studyLabView/readme.md

 - labview not available on client machine

 TODO : LABVIEW WEB UI BUILDER
+- allow to build a thin-clinet
+- not free, need to buy a key for deploy
+- need to write your labview program as a web service